Oregon labor commissioner race draws range of candidates, including former Bend state rep - KTVZ

 BEND, Ore.
 (KTVZ) -- Among those running to be the commissioner of the Oregon Bureau of Labor and Industries -- a nonpartisan, statewide race that has drawn relatively little attention -- are a sports physiologist, a farmer and county commissioner, a civil rights attorney and a restaurateur and former state representative from Bend.

+“The BOLI commissioner upholds civil rights, makes sure we have fair housing and makes sure that we have a workforce that matches our work for our labor demands," candidate Cheri Helt told NewsChannel 21 on Monday.

+Added another candidate, Casey Kulla, "The Bureau of Labor Industry educates, right?
+Educates and enforces state laws about workplace rights.”

-The current labor commissioner, Val Hoyle, is stepping down from the post to run for the Fourth Congressional District seat vacated by Rep. Peter DeFazio's retirement after this term.
+The current labor commissioner, Val Hoyle, is stepping down from the post to run for the Fourth Congressional District seat being left vacated by Rep. Peter DeFazio's retirement after this current term.

 If one candidate in the May 17 primary election gets over 50% of the votes, he or she will win the position.
 If no one gets above 50%, the top-two vote getters will advance to a runoff in November.

-The declared candidates are Christina Stephenson, Cheri Helt, Casey Kulla, Brent Barker, Aaron Baca, Robert Neuman and Chris Henry.
+The declared candidates are Helt, Kulla, Christina Stephenson, Brent Barker, Aaron Baca, Robert Neuman and Chris Henry.
 Henry has already announced he is dropping out of the race.

 Helt, a Bend restaurant owner, was the former state representative for Bend and also served on the Bend-La Pine School Board.

-Note: (Update: Adding video, comment from candidates)